chengdu/Speare/README.md

 Features
 ------------
-1. Well designed user operation interface, support extend the debuggers by yourself.
-Intuitive, simple and flexible, without boring configuration.<br>
+1. Well designed user operation interface.
+Intuitive and simple.<br>
 2. Fast search and replace in different searching scope, current document, opened files and entire project.<br>
 3. High performance of managing large amount of files and big files.
 Multiple distributed folder management by simple project file.<br>
 4. Smoothly edit multiple files that written in different programming languages simultaneously.
 Supports nearly 120 types of common programming language syntax highlighting and parsing, quickly switch between files and projects.<br>
 5. Word autocomplete, sensitivity of keywords when typing, live parsing symbol definition for suggested words list.<br>
 6. Jump to definition and fast locate code lines between editing files by symbol index, bookmark or searching.<br>
-7. Go back and forward, automatically remember the sequence of current editing files.<br>
+7. Unlimited go back and forward, automatically remember the sequence of current editing locations of file and files.<br>
 8. Keeping entire state after quit, the opened files, selection of each file and the cursor location.<br>
 9. Customisation of fonts and colours for the text editor.<br>
-10. Preview html or markdown files in builtin web browser instantly.<br>
+10. Run Javascript code and preview html or markdown files in builtin web browser instantly.<br>
-11. Ultra lightweight, Speare itself is less than 1MB.<br>
+11. Ultra lightweight.<br>
 <br>

 Other Builtin Features: